Yosemite National Park Hikes

 Bicycles, motorcycles, and motor vehicles are not allowed on any trails under any circumstance.

 Smoking on trails while traveling is prohibited.
 You may smoke while stopped.

 Horses and mules have the right of way on all trails.
 Hikers should step to the uphill, inside edge of the trail.

-A wilderness permit
+A wilderness permit is required for

 any overnight stay in Yosemite's backcountry.